 Scranton has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 University of Scranton is known for it's academic work in the following disciplines:

-University of Scranton's most influential alumni faculty include professors and professionals in the fields of Religious Studies, Criminal Justice, and History.
+University of Scranton's most influential alumni include professors and professionals in the fields of Religious Studies, Criminal Justice, and Psychology.
 Here are some of University of Scranton's most famous alumni: